Green Ginger first came together in the line up they still have today (Louis Robinson; John Finch; Richard Cowie; Chris Hartley) in the summer of

 They signed a recording deal with Polydor in 1972 although work on their album was hampered by power cuts during the miners strike of 1972.

-After 1975, business careers and bringing up families started to take precedence and performancies dwindled.
-Louis moved to Atlanta and John to Manchester and for a while they all lost touch.
+After 1975, business careers and bringing up families started to take precedence and performances dwindled.
+Their last appearance was in Aldermaston in 1976.
+Louis moved to Atlanta and John to Manchester and for a long while they all lost touch.

 However, a work colleague of Johns' heard of the band and knew Johns' fondness for those times.
 She managed to track down Louis in the US, get two CDs worth of music together and gave these (together with Louis email address) as a fantastic Christmas present.